nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 There are two versions of NGINX Ingress Controller for Kubernetes: NGINX Open Source and NGINX Plus.
 To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use either:

-- Open Source NGINX Ingress Controller version 3.0+ or greater
+- Open Source NGINX Ingress Controller version 3.0+
 - NGINX Plus version of NGINX Ingress Controller

 Visit the [NGINX Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/) product page for more information.